ruthwinters94/Resume/README.md

 ---------
 #### **OBJECTIVE:**
-Highly self-motivated candidate looking for a career change into position where I can further develop my career within a progressive organization.
+Highly self-motivated candidate looking to learn the tools and skills neccessary to sucessfully transition to a career in the tech industry.

 ---------

 #### **QUALIFICATIONS:**
+* Codecadamy - Intro to HTML, CSS, and Javascript
 * Problem solving and conflict resolution skills
 * Excel, PowerPoint, Access and Outlook
 * Scheduling and time management
 * Event coordinating and Project Management
 * Exceptional customer service

 ---------